kentomeister/projCatWalk/README.md

 # projCatWalk
-This repo contains a product overview project for an onkine e-commerce website.
+This repo contains a product overview project for an online e-commerce website.

 ## Tech Stack